lisaoberli/online-library-db/README.md

 # online-library-db

-# Online Library – Database Project
+# Online Library – Database Project - Overview

 This project is part of a **modular assignment** within the *Databases* module.
 The aim is to **experience the database design process in practice** – from the ER model and normalization to SQL scripts and sample queries.